azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 All controls that have a technical evaluation status of anything other than 'Passed' (i.e., 'Verify' or 'Failed' or 'Manual' or 'Error') are considered valid targets for attestation.

-> **Note**: AzSK does not support attestation of some selected controls, and therefore fixing them is mandatory.
+> **Note**: Some controls are very crucial from security stand point and hence AzSK does not support attesting them.

 To manage attestation flow effectively, 4 options are provided for the *ControlsToAttest* switch to specify which subset of controls to target for attestation.
 These are described below: